erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 I set the old posts to private within the Wordpress CMS.
 I also changed their search engine indexing settings to "Discourage search engines from indexing this site" and  "Prevent third-party sharing for example.wordpress.com".
-This allows people who might be searching for my old blog or following legacy links to have a chance to track down the few posts available and track to my new home on the web.
+This allows people who might be searching for my old blog or following legacy links to have a chance to track down the few posts available and hopefully find my new home on the web.

 6. Update old blog with notice of new blog.

-- Keep A Few Posts Exclusively on the Old Blog
+*Keep A Few Posts Exclusively on the Old Blog*

 The benefit of Worpdress's free plan is that you can still keep some posts and the original sub-domain live on their free plan.
 You can write your final post on the old blog to let subscribers know you've moved.

-- Update the Site Tagline
+*Update the Site Tagline on Your Old Blog*

 I also set the old blog tagline, pointing readers to new blog: